open-telemetry/opentelemetry-collector-contrib/exporter/kafkaexporter/README.md

     - `password`: The Kerberos password used for authenticate with KDC
     - `config_file`: Path to Kerberos configuration. i.e /etc/krb5.conf
     - `keytab_file`: Path to keytab file. i.e /etc/security/kafka.keytab
+    - `disable_fast_negotiation`: Disable PA-FX-FAST negotiation (Pre-Authentication Framework - Fast).
+Some common Kerberos implementations do not support PA-FX-FAST negotiation.
+This is set to `false` by default.
 - `metadata`
   - `full` (default = true): Whether to maintain a full set of metadata.
 When disabled, the client does not make the initial request to broker at the